Setting Boundaries: The Key to Co-Parenting Success

 I am responsible for my children’s well-being, not my ex’s responsibilities.

-When my ex tries to involve me in tasks that aren’t my responsibility, I simply say, “I don’t do that for you anymore.”
+If your ex tries to involve you in tasks that aren’t your responsibility, simply say, “I don’t do that for you anymore.”
 It’s a clear, simple statement that leaves no room for negotiation.

 2. Keep Conversations Focused on Co-Parenting

-This one was hard for me.
+This one can be HARD.
 When accusations and attacks come your way, the natural reaction is to defend yourself.
 But defending yourself often fuels the fire and drags you into unnecessary conflict.

 Here’s what works instead: